Artwork and Poetry ~ by Vivien Steels

 But I can't imagine not writing poetry.
 I am primarily a writer and words are the most natural medium to me with art coming second.
 There is a special drive within me to write down how I see the world around me and how I feel.

-* See Shadow's Story
+* See the story of my last lovely rabbit - Shadow's Story

 Water forget-me-nots hug the shoreline round rocks.